esp-rs/book/src/installation/index.md

 To this day, there is no `Xtensa` support in the mainline Rust compiler, for this reason, we maintain the [esp-rs/rust] fork that adds support for our `Xtensa` targets.

 `Xtensa` not being supported on Rust mainline is mainly a consequence of `LLVM` not supporting `Xtensa` targets.
-For that reason, we also maintain an LLVM fork with support for Espressif `Xtensa` targets in [espressif/llvm-project]
+Hence, we also maintain an LLVM fork with support for Espressif `Xtensa` targets in [espressif/llvm-project]

-Another consequence of `LLVM` not supporting our `Xtensa` targets is that we need to provide our own linker.
-I.e. we'll need to install [GCC toolchain] to use it as our linker.

 > #### A note in upstreaming our forks.
 >